Findus23/pyLanguagetool/README.rst

 -----------
 .. code:: bash

-    $ echo "This is a example" | languagetool
+    $ echo "This is a example" | pylanguagetool

-    $ languagetool textfile.txt
+    $ pylanguagetool textfile.txt

-    $ languagetool < textfile.txt
+    $ pylanguagetool < textfile.txt

 This will return a list of detected errors and possible replacements.